Facility Site ID: 575 Cleanup Site ID: 1910

 Next Steps

 Zone A cleanup activities began in October 2020, and more than 35,000 drums of hazardous waste were removed in early June 2022.
-Thermal treatment of remaining contaminated soil in Zone A is expected to start in 2023.
+Thermal treatment of remaining contaminated soil in Zone A started in 2024.
 When it's finished, a new protective cover will be constructed over Zone A.

 The landfill site is not accessible to the public, and many measures are in place to ensure community safety.
 Ongoing monitoring will continue throughout the landfill and in areas where the groundwater plume extends off the property.